chtoucas/Abc/README.md

 **Status:** _unstable_
 - The API should be stable except for the async methods and the LINQ extensions.
 - Testing is well underway but there is still a lot to be done.

-Supported frameworks:
 - .NET Standard 2.0
+- Supported frameworks:
+  * .NET Standard 2.0
-- .NET Standard 2.1 w/ nullable annotations
+  * .NET Standard 2.1 w/ nullable annotations
-- .NET Core 3.1.
+  * .NET Core 3.1.

 |NuGet|OpenCover|
 |-----|---------|